MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 3. Overall, across the 4 variables, has the ease of doing business improved over the years?

-Addressing these questions can help the EU understand what problems each of the countries are facing before making an investment.
-This is very useful because it will allow the EU to come up with a specific investments plan and set of initiatives that best address the country and the problems from a wide variety of different perspectives.
+Addressing these questions can help the Leadership Team understand what problems each of the countries are facing before making an investment.
+This is very useful because it will allow the EU to come up with a specific investment plan that best address the country and the problems from a wide variety of different perspectives.
 Rather than focusing only on one problem (i.e. getting credit), this data can offer insights into a wide range of variables.
 Moreover, as part of the investment decision, it is important to consider whether countries have been improving over the years.
 This can be very useful to understand how senior leaders' previous policies have impacted the European Union, addressing any outstanding gaps.
-As a result, besides providing the EU board with stronger awareness of EU challenges,  answering these questions will be help the EU Team maximise the impact of their initiatives on the economies of EU countries.
+As a result, besides providing the EU board with stronger awareness of EU challenges, answering these questions will help the EU Team maximise the impact of their initiatives on the economies of EU countries.

 ## Data preparation and exploration